Help Index / Command and Control Screens /

 Base Fleets

 Every world has a base fleet.
-This is usually where the world's Ultranium and population will be (if not, they won't do any work).
-Defending units may also be here, and newly created units appear in the Base Fleet.
+This is usually where the world's Ultranium and population will be (if not, they cannot be used in production).
+Some defensive units perform better in the Base Fleet.
+Newly created units appear in the Base Fleet.
 When you create other fleets, you transfer units from the Base Fleet into the new fleet.
 Notice the Make New Fleet and Show All Fleets buttons located above and below the base fleet: clicking these lets you make new fleets and view existing ones.

 A Base Fleet.